cyberway/cyberway.documentation/users/white_paper.md

     proposed memory gets auctioned.

 In case the memory rent time is up, but there is still some user data stored inside, the archive operation is introduced.
-Block producers are in charge of initiating such an archivation and the restore is available for the user for the price median-valued among block producers.
+Validators are in charge of initiating such an archivation and the restore is available for the user for the price median-valued among validators.

 DBMS-based State Storage
 ------------------------